iorchard/burrito/docs/install_offline.rst

    +--------------------------------------+----------------+---------------------------------+----------+---------+-------+----------------------------+

 * All services should be `enabled` and `up`.
-* All compute hostnames should be in Host column.
+* Each compute node should have nova-compute service.

 Test
 ^^^^